 Vegan Mexican Chocolate Zucchini Bread is a flexible, quick-bread recipe that can be made as muffins or a loaf and with a variety of flours.
-It's moist, chocolatey, perfectly sweetened, lightly spiced, and made with about half the amount of oil found in most zucchini bread recipes.
+It's moist, chocolatey, lightly spiced, and made with about half the amount of oil in traditional zucchini bread recipes.

 Anyway, after a few tests of basic (i.e. not chocolate) zucchini bread, I decided to try a chocolate version.
 Since cinnamon is one of the main flavors in classic zucchini bread, I figured hey, let's just take this one step further and go with a Mexican Chocolate flavor profile!
 And I am so happy with the result.